RakhithJK/OfficeDev-teams-toolkit-wiki/{Debug}-FAQ.md

 For VSCode, you should set the setting `fx-extension.prerequisiteCheck.skipNgrok` to be false.
 ![VSCode skip ngrok](debug/vsc-skip-ngrok.jpg)
 For CLI, you should run command `teamsfx config set validate-ngrok off`.

-## localdebug-plugin.NgrokTunnelNotConnected
-### Error Message
-Ngrok tunnel is not connected.
-Check your network settings and try again.

-### Mitigation
-Please ensure that your network connection is stable and then try again.

-Or you can use your own tunneling service by following [the configuration](#what-to-do-if-i-want-to-use-my-own-tunneling-service-instead-of-the-built-in-one-for-bot-or-messaging-extension).

 ## What to do if Teams shows "App not found" when the Teams web client is opened?
 ### Error